Hierarchical community structure in networks: Detecting hierarchies via spectral methods

 \subsection{Identifying candidate levels in the hierarchy}

 Having found an initial partition $\bm H^{(1)}$, we can estimate the affinity matrix $\estOmega{1}$ at the finest level of the hierarchy.
-Treating $\estOmega{1}$ as a weighted network (i.e., $\estOmega{1} = \bm A^{(2)}$), our task is now to either identify the valid hierarchy of communities in the network, or to determine that no valid hierarchy exists.
+Treating $\estOmega{1}$ as a weighted adjacency matrix $\bm A^{(2)}$ for the second level (i.e., $\bm A^{(2)}=\estOmega{1}$), our task is now to evaluate whether or not there is sufficient evidence for a hierarchy of communities in the network.

 Like other graph partitioning problems, finding all EEPs within a graph can be a computationally demanding task due to its combinatorial nature.
-In principle, one may adopt tools from computational group theory, which have recently shown great promise in the related problem of identifying orbit partitions within graphs~\cite{Pecora2014,Sorrentino2016,Sanchez-Garcia2018}.
-However, these tools are not suitable for our task as they are only able to identify exact EEPs, whereas we need to identify \emph{stochastic} EEPs, which are exact EEPs but of the unobserved expected adjacency matrix $\mathbb{E}[\bm A^{(2)}] = \bm \Omega^{(1)}$.
+If we had access to the exact affinity matrix, we could adopt tools from computational group theory, which have recently shown great promise in the related problem of identifying orbit partitions within graphs~\cite{Pecora2014,Sorrentino2016,Sanchez-Garcia2018}.
+However, these tools are not suitable for our task as they are only able to identify exact EEPs of the adjacency matrix, whereas we need to identify \emph{stochastic} EEPs, which are exact EEPs but only of the unobserved expected adjacency matrix $\mathbb{E}[\bm A^{(2)}] = \bm \Omega^{(1)}$.
 In the best case, when a network is generated from a hierarchical model using an affinity matrix $\bm \Omega^{(1)}$ that contains a nested set of exact EEPs, our estimate $\estOmega{1} \rightarrow \bm \Omega^{(1)}$ only converges asymptotically.
 Even if we knew the true finest partition $\bm H^{(1)}$ of the generating model, statistical variation will result in minor perturbations in the estimated affinity matrix $\estOmega{1}$ relative to the true $\bm \Omega^{(1)}$.
 We therefore require a new approach that enables us to define and identify stochastic EEPs within $\estOmega{1}$.
 To do so, we introduce the notion of an \textit{approximate} EEP.
 Noting that $\widehat{\bm{\Omega}} \approx \bm \Omega$, a partition that is an exact EEP of $\bm \Omega$ will be approximately an EEP of $\widehat{\bm{\Omega}}$.
 We now turn our attention to detecting approximate EEPs as a proxy for sEEPs.